markriggins/dockerfy/README.md

 #### Loading Secret Settings
-Secrets can loaded from a file by using the `--secrets` option or the $SECRETS_FILE environment variable.
-The secrets file must contain simple NAME=VALUE lines, following bash shell conventions for definitions and comments.
+Secrets can loaded from a file by using the `--secrets-files` option or the $SECRETS_FILES environment variable.
+The secrets files ending with `.env` must contain simple NAME=VALUE lines, following bash shell conventions for definitions and comments.
 Leading and trailing quotes will be trimmed from the value.
+Secrets files ending with `.json` will be loaded as JSON, and must be a simple single-level dictionary of strings

 	#
 	# These are our secrets